DworkinLab/Bio720/RNAseq1/output/DeSeq2_eXpress_Tutorial.md

 ```r
 for_pca <- rlog(test_lane_effects2, blind=TRUE)
 ```
-`rlog` is one approach to asjusting for both library size and dispersopm among samples. `{r} blind=TRUE`, has it ignore information from the model (in this case lane).
+`rlog` is one approach to asjusting for both library size and dispersopm among samples. `blind=TRUE`, has it ignore information from the model (in this case lane).

 ```r